yuusuf-sallahuddin/LaserWeb2/README.md

 Let the Dev begin!

 (Note readme / wiki here will stay very quiet!
 If you are a user, head over to https://github.com/openhardwarecoza/LaserWeb  - if you are a developer, talk to @openhardwarecoza or view the commit log!)

+#Testing

+You can test drive it live from [http://openhardwarecoza.github.io/LaserWeb2/](http://openhardwarecoza.github.io/LaserWeb2/)